Azure/autorest/docs/extensions/readme.md

 ### Introduction

 The following documents describes AutoRest specific vendor extensions for [OpenAPI 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) schema.
-Some of the extensions are only applicable to Microsoft Azure and as such are only available in Azure code generators (e.g. Azure.CSharp, Azure.NodeJS, etc.).
+Code generation impact and support may vary per language.
+Some of the extensions are applicable to ARM APIs only, some are only metadatas and would not trigger code generator update.

+### Metadata extensions

+Those extensions are defined as additional description of the RestAPI, and do not trigger at the moment any changes in code generation.

+- [x-ms-secret](#x-ms-secret) - This extension is used to annotate the secret property.

 ### Generic Extensions